Eat up! What’s on the Menu in Yellowstone

 Some examples: The New York strip steak on the menu at Lake Hotel comes from grass-fed cattle raised just 75 miles away in Cody, Wyo.
 A goat farm in nearby Belgrade, Mont., provides cheeses.
 A producer just outside the park supplies the trout fillets served at Old Faithful Snow Lodge.
 And the fall-off-the-bone-tender bison short ribs served at Old Faithful Snow Lodge are braised in locally brewed Moose Drool Ale.

-As Yellowstone’s bustling summer season winds down in October, Dean is heading to the Montana Food Show in Bozeman, in search of new locally sourced products.
+As Yellowstone’s bustling summer season winds down in October, Dean heads to the Montana Food Show in Bozeman, in search of new locally sourced products.
 Watch for them on menus next year.